Open source

 The platform is public.
 The engineering is the value.

 We open source what we build.
-Three projects under github.com/Simple4uhq — the multi-tenant AI agent platform we run for clients, the persistent memory MCP server we use ourselves, and the self-hosted trust standard we score against.
-Apache 2.
+Three projects under github.com/Simple4uhq — the SAE4U Agent (multi-tenant agent platform we run for clients), sae4u-memory (full persistent memory architecture for Claude — sister project), and SHAITS (the self-hosted trust standard we score against).
+MIT and Apache 2.
 Free to self-host.
 Engagement is for the engineering capability that runs them.

 Three projects, one philosophy.